chrisknox97/school_district_analysis/README.md

 * **Thomas High School Vs. Comparative High Schools**

-After removing the academically dishonest test scores, we were concerned about how their new results would affect "Thomas High School"'s standing within the school district.
+After removing the academically dishonest test scores, we were concerned about how their new results would affect Thomas High School's standing within the school district.
 Yet any worries were ultimately laid to rest when the high school retained its second-best ranking.
 The minimal declines can be seen below.

     Prior to Removal of Academic Dishonesty